 The score to be reported in the annual report

-If you have surveyed the minister multiple times, calculate an average score each time you conduct the survey, then at the end of the year calculate the average of the average scores for all the surveys conducted in that financial year.
+If you’ve surveyed the minister multiple times, calculate an average score each time you conduct the survey, then at the end of the year calculate the average of the average scores for all the surveys conducted in that financial year.

 Some agencies will report multiple ministerial satisfaction scores that correspond to different policy advice categories reported in the Estimates.
-Other agencies may need to calculate an average ministerial satisfaction score across multiple ministers to report against a single policy advice category.
+Other agencies may need to calculate an average ministerial satisfaction score across multiple ministers or across the minister and associate minister and/or parliamentary under-secretary to report against a single policy advice category.

 - Compare your scores and responses from the same minister over time to see if changes in your engagement approach are working.

 - Compare scores and responses from the same minister across different portfolios, or different policy projects, to learn from how others are engaging with the minister.

 - Share the survey results with policy teams across the agency.
 Key messages with links to resources can help drive improvements.